bentaysum/1D_model_rebuild/README.md

 you github, for showing me how inept I truly am at the should-be-easy process of version control.
 I'm earnestly trying my best here.

+## 07/07/2020

+O2 too photochemically stable; only use sensitivity analysis on Curiosity data.

+Began conversion from O2 -> O3 assimilation routine

 ## 03/07/2020

 Studies with o2 may be difficult to accurately perform; o2 lifetime ~ 30 years, so instant